 14-16 weeks: DHPP again, and those optional vaccinations as required.

 12-24 weeks: Rabies vaccination.
 The actual timing depends on local laws governing mandatory Rabies shots for puppies.

-1 – 1.5 years of age, and every 1-2 years thereafter: Rabies, DHPP, and the optionals may require a booster.
+1 – 1.5 years of age, and every 1-2 years thereafter: Rabies, DHPP, and the options may require a booster.
 Whilst rabies might not be optional, DHPP may be.
 There is some concern of late that over-vaccinating dogs might not be such a good idea, or at least has minimal benefit.
 Some critics say ongoing vaccinations is just a way for drug companies to sell more product.

 Many vets will send you reminders when the time comes so you don’t forget, and the procedure is quick and easy when the times do arrive to administer a booster.

-So get organized, form out a plan and note it down in your calendar and get those siberian huskies vaccinated!
-It’s not a difficult or expensive exercise to complete, and will help give your puppy the best chance at growing in to a strong, healthy adult dog.
+So get organized, form out a plan and note it down in your calendar and get those Siberian huskies vaccinated!
+It’s not a difficult or expensive exercise to complete and will help to give your puppy the best chance at growing into a strong, healthy adult dog.